 It's currently in Hittite lands because the former Pharoah, Ramesses' father Seti I, preferred to focus on domestic policy.
 Seti and Ramesses are also harried by seafaring tribal groups on the coasts of Egypt and holdings.

 When Ramesses II (r.
-1279 - 1213 BCE) takes the throne, Ramesses upsets all former agreements.
+1279 - 1213 BCE) takes the throne, he upsets all former agreements.
 He focuses on pushing the Hittites out of Kadesh.
+The Hittites push back.

-At Kadesh the Hittite forces arrive strategically sooner than expected.
+At the Battle of Kadesh 1274 BCE, all hell breaks loose.
 Hittite spies infiltrate top Egyptian ranks and tell them the Hittites are twenty miles further away than they are.
+The Hittite forces arrive strategically sooner than expected.

-The Hittites take them by surprise.
+The spies are exposed and severely beaten, but the Hittites are already at the gates.
 Ramesses hardly has time to gird his loins before the attack.
 The fighting is ferocious.

 Hattusili commands the Hittites as a military general under his older brother the King.
 Both Hittites and Egyptians make ample use horses and war chariots.
 Depending on source, up to 10,000 chariots are involved in the Battle of Kadesh, a Bronze Age world record.